 - Deborah Caldwell-Stone, director of the ALA’s Office for Intellectual Freedom

 Banned Books Week celebrates the freedom to read and spotlights current and historical attempts to censor books in libraries and schools.
-For 40 years, the annual event has brought together the entire book community — librarians, booksellers, publishers, journalists, teachers, and readers of all types — in shared support of the freedom to seek and to express ideas, even those some consider unorthodox or unpopular.
+For more than 40 years, the annual event has brought together the entire book community — librarians, teachers, booksellers, publishers, writers, journalists, and readers of all types — in shared support of the freedom to seek and to express ideas, even those some consider unorthodox or unpopular.
 The books featured during Banned Books Week have all been targeted for removal or restriction in libraries and schools.
 By focusing on efforts across the country to remove or restrict access to books, Banned Books Week draws national attention to the harms of censorship.

 Unite Against Book Bans is a national initiative to empower readers everywhere to stand together in the fight against censorship.
 Take action and defend the right to read for all Americans.